After inserting the survfit{survival}

 Stat with stratification

-In the next example the ECOG performance status is used as
+In the next example the ECOG performance status is used as stratification factor for the calculation of the statistics.

 # Fit survival object with stratification